First-Year Seminars (80S and 89S)

 Instructor: Kimberly Lamm

 Kimberly Lamm, Ph.D.
-(University of Washington) is an Assistant Professor of Women’s Studies.
+(University of Washington) is an Associate Professor of Women’s Studies.
 Her research fields include contemporary feminist art, contemporary poetry, feminist theory, and 19th- and 20th-century US Literature.
-She is currently completing a book manuscript entitled: “Poetics of Address: Imagining the Other Woman in Contemporary Art.”
 Increasingly, her research and teaching interests are drawn to the styles, objects, and practices that can be identified by and through the term "femininity," which has led to her interest in girl cultures and fashion.

 GERMAN 89S / ARTS OF THE MOVING IMAGE 89S / LITERATURE 89S